-If this is the first time you are using the emulator after installing the App Inventor Setup software, you will see a message asking you to update the emulator.
-Follow the directions on the screen to perform the update and reconnect the emulator.
-You will need to do this kind of update whenever there is a new version of the App Inventor software.
+If this is the first time using the emulator after installing it, you will see a message asking you to update.
+Follow the directions below ("Troubleshooting") to perform the update and reconnect the emulator.
+You will need update whenever there is a new version of the App Inventor Companion.

 For problems with aiStarter, or if the Emulator does not connect, go to Connection Help for information about what might be wrong.